BirminghamConservatoire/integra-framework/README.md

 -   Install Visual Studio (2017 or later)
 -   Install the [Windows WDK](https://developer.microsoft.com/en-us/windows/hardware/windows-driver-kit
 )
 -   Install [mingw](http://www.mingw.org) (including msys, gcc and pthreads).
-The easiest way to do this is to download the mingw installer and install the mingw32-base, msys-base and mingw32-pthreads-w32
+The easiest way to do this is to download the mingw installer and install the mingw32-base-bin, msys-base and mingw32-pthreads-w32 meta packages
--   Download the latest [pthread-win32](https://www.sourceware.org/pthreads-win32/) and install following the instructions here: http://web.cs.du.edu/~sturtevant/pthread.html

 ### Environment Variables

--   msys/1.0/bin/ should be in the PATH variable
+-   C:\MinGW\msys\1.0\bin should be in the PATH variable
--   MinGW/bin/ should be in the PATH variable
+-   C:\MinGW\bin should be in the PATH variable

 ### ASIO SDK